serenity-is/docs/api/js/corelib/type-aliases/ToastrOptions.md

 > `optional` **closeButton**: `boolean` \| `HTMLElement`

-Show a close button, default is false
+Show a close button, default is false.
+Pass an HTMLElement for a custom button element.

 ### closeClass?

 > `optional` **closeClass**: `string`

-CSS class for close button
+CSS class for the close button.
+Defaults to `"toast-close-button"`.

 ### closeOnHover?

 > `optional` **closeOnHover**: `boolean`

-If true (default) toast keeps open when hovered, and closes after extendedTimeout when mouse leaves the toast
+If `true` (default) the toast stays open while hovered and closes after ToastrOptions.extendedTimeOut when the mouse leaves.

 ### ~~escapeHtml?~~